santiment/academy/src/docs/santiment-introduction/index.md

   two weeks without commitment.
 - [Book a call](https://calendly.com/santiment-team/book-a-demo): If you are a B2B customer, book a call with the team.
 We will help you understand how our product can help you.
-- [Discord community](https://santiment.net/discord): Join the Sanbase community - connect with users and our team!
+- [Discord community](https://santiment.net/discord): Join the Sanbase community - connect with crypto investors, analysts and our team!

 ---